-Learn about the worst homemade kombucha mistakes and how to avoid them.
+Learn how to avoid the worst homemade kombucha mistakes and how to care for your kombucha scoby.
 Plus get the kombucha brewing method that works best for me after years of practice.

 But there are some rookie mistakes that can cause you to ruin the whole batch of kombucha, and worse, your entire scoby.
 Believe me, I know, because I’ve made them.

 Homemade Kombucha Mistakes

 In light of that, I’d like to share two of the worst mistakes I’ve made brewing kombucha – and hopefully keep you from making them too!

 Mind the temperature

 Kombucha brews best between 70 and 80 degrees Fahrenheit.
 That might seem like no problem in a home where a comfortable temperature is maintained.
 But you need to be careful where you leave the container during the brewing process.

 It grows mold and you have to toss the whole kit-and-caboodle.
 If you want to learn more and see some gross pictures, Kombucha Kamp has a whole page about moldy scobys.
 In general, warmer temperatures will speed up the brewing process, but if it gets too warm, the scoby may be damaged.